Class MapSubject

 public final void doesNotContainKey(@Nullable Object key)

-Fails if the map contains the given key.
+Checks that the actual map does not contain the given key.

 • containsEntry